dome/dex-v3/Whitepaper.md

 ##### **5.1 Phase 1: Launch**
 - **Platform Development**: Finalize smart contract development and conduct thorough audits.
 - **Token Generation Event (TGE)**: Launch $DOGSWAP and distribute it to early supporters and liquidity providers.
-- **Initial Liquidity Pools**: Deploy initial liquidity pools with a focus on $BONE and popular dog-themed tokens.
+- **Initial Liquidity Pools**: Deploy initial liquidity pools with a focus on $CO2DEX and popular dog-themed tokens.

 ##### **5.2 Phase 2: Ecosystem Expansion**
 - **Community-Driven Features**: Introduce new features and enhancements based on community governance proposals.